 I haven’t taken a train in Vietnam but I’ve read that they generally aren’t as comfortable as buses.
 However, they’re available for long distances and are cheaper than flights so they may be a viable option if you aren’t in a rush.

 You can check for available train routes to Da Nang Railway Station on Bookaway.
 From there, you can take a taxi or arrange for a private transfer to Hoi An through your hotel.
 It should cost about the same as an airport transfer.

 WHERE TO EXCHANGE CURRENCY

 Banks and gold/jewelry shops generally give the best exchange rates in Vietnam.
-We didn’t need to change currency in Hoi An, but we did try a gold shop in Hanoi and a bank in Saigon and exchange rates at both were great.
-In Hoi An, I read that gold/jewelry shops are slightly better than banks.
-I recall seeing several gold shops around the Central Market with favorable rates.
+We didn’t need to exchange currency in Hoi An but I read that the gold/jewelry shops around Hoi An Central Market give favorable rates.
 Just shop around and look for the best rate.

 You can exchange currency at hotels and some restaurants too, but the rates aren’t as favorable.
 The same goes for the airport.
 If you’ll be arriving at Da Nang International Airport and need to exchange currency, then change a small amount there, just enough to get you to your hotel, and change the rest at a gold shop near the Central Market.

 A better option perhaps would be to withdraw VND from an ATM.
 I find myself doing this more often these days.
 Rates are comparable and I don’t have to bring too much foreign currency with me.
 Just make sure to advise your bank that you plan on using your ATM card overseas so you don’t run into any issues.
 In my experience, my ATM card works in some machines but not in others.